molgenis/molgenis.org/public/compute/first_contact.md

 In the header of the template file, the input parameter `in` and output value `out` are declared.

-When generating the job scripts for step 1, the value for the input parameter `in` will be filled in into the template in those places where `${in}` is written.
+When generating the job scripts for step 1, the value for the input parameter `in` will be inserted into the template in those places where `${in}` is written.

 ## Parameters
 In Molgenis Compute, anything can be a parameter.